JacksonHQK/IntelliHQ/AWS/AmazonWebServices.md

 Default output format [None]: ENTER
  ```
  ### 2.3 Create a Security Group and Key Pair for the EC2 Instance
- From the Windows Command Line, create a new security group and add a rule using command [create-security-group](https://docs.aws.amazon.com/cli/latest/reference/ec2/authorize-security-group-ingress.html)
+ From the Windows Command Line, create a new security group and add a rule using [create-security-group](https://docs.aws.amazon.com/cli/latest/reference/ec2/authorize-security-group-ingress.html)
  ```
  $ aws ec2 create-security-group --group-name devenv-sg --vpc-id vpc-xxxxxxxx --description "security group for development environment"
 {